- Don’t follow my example: Be prepared

 d.
 Connect the last black clamp to grounding metal on the dead car.
 This is usually shinny metal that is attached to the engine.
 A nut or bolt will work.
 This will cause a spark but that is normal.

-7. Start the live car, let it idle for a few minutes.
+e.
+Make sure the cables are not dangling anywhere that they could get caught by moving parts. - Start the live car, let it idle for a few minutes.
 You can rev the car a little for 30-60 seconds to help it charge.

-8. Try starting the dead car.
+- Try starting the dead car.
 If it doesn’t start, turn both cars off and slightly twist all four clamps to ensure a good connection.
 Turn on the live car and charge for 5 minutes.
 If this does not work after a few tries, it’s time to try replacing the battery.

-9. If your car starts, take off the cables in the reverse order.
+- If your car starts, take off the cables in the reverse order.
 Remember, don’t let any cables dangle in the compartment and don’t let the clamps touch each other until completely disconnected.

 a.
 Disconnect the black clamp from the grounding metal on the dead car.